Genting takes stake in Australia's Echo, sparks takeover talk

 Echo completed a costly A$870 million refurbishment of its Sydney Star casino last year but has not yet seen a substantial pick-up in revenues, according to analysts.

-Echo’s licences are “irreplaceable,” said UBS analyst Sam Theodore, adding that Sydney and the Gold Coast would be especially attractive to international VIP players.
+Echo’s licenses are “irreplaceable,” UBS analyst Sam Theodore said recently, adding that Sydney and the Gold Coast would be especially attractive to international VIP players. ($1 = 1.0063 Australian dollars) ($1 = 1.2754 Singapore dollars)

-Perpetual Investments, Echo’s second-largest shareholder after Crown, said it does not intend to support Crown’s push for a board seat, according to the Australian Financial Review.

-(The story is corrected by removing reference in paragraphs 1 and 5 to possible stake value.)